spyglassventures/ethereumzuri/README.md

 The Züri Crypto Cars NFT DApp uses smart contracts to ensure secure and transparent transactions on the Ethereum blockchain.
 All transactions are recorded on the blockchain, providing a permanent and immutable record of ownership and transfer.

-## Want to work this repo?
+## Want to work on this repo?
+Contribute, fork?
 Please do!
 To get started with Züri Crypto Cars NFT DApp, you will need an Ethereum wallet and some Ether (ETH) to purchase NFTs.